Craig-Holbrook/bloc_practice/README.md

-﻿# Sample projects to demo bloc concepts
+﻿# Sample projects to demo flutter_bloc concepts
  refer to readme in each project folder for summaries